padrinobook/padrinobook/chapters/user_profile.md

 Please note that the [update_attributes](http://www.rubydoc.info/gems/activerecord/ActiveRecord%2FPersistence:update "update_attributes") method is making a [valid?](http://www.rubydoc.info/gems/activerecord/ActiveRecord%2FValidations:valid%3F  "valid?") method before the changes are saved.

-Making this test pass took me a while.
-The HTTP specification only understands `GET` and `POST` in the `<form>` method attribute.
+Making the `update` pass in the view is a little bit tricky: The HTTP specification only understands `GET` and `POST` in the `<form>` method attribute.
 How can we solve this?
 We need to use a hidden form with the `put` method:

 ```erb